Fractional Yamabe problem on locally flat conformal infinities of Poincare-Einstein manifolds: Bubbles and related interaction estimates

 \subsection{Schoen's bubbles and Projective bubbles}

-In this subsection we recall the Schoen's bubbles associated to the standard bubbles on \;$\R^{n+1}_+$\; for an asymptotically hyperbolic manifold \;$(X, g^+)$ with minimal conformal infinity\;$(M, [h])$\; with $n\geq 2$.
-Moreover we will use them to define an other type of bubbles whose construction is motived by the local interpretation of the problem under study, and call them {\em Projective bubbles}.
-Furthermore we will establish some interaction estimates for our Projective bubbles, which by the way coincide with the Schoen's bubbles on the conformal infinity.
-Thus, because of \eqref{eq:uniqdef}, and minimality of the conformal infinity, we can consider a geodesic defining function \;$y$\; splitting the metric
+In this subsection we recall the Schoen's bubbles associated to the standard bubbles on \;$\R^{n+1}_{+}$\; for an asymptotically hyperbolic manifold \;$(X, g^+)$ of dimension \;$n+1$\; with \;$n\geq 2$\; and minimal conformal infinity \;$(M, [h])$.
+Moreover we use them to define another type of bubbles, called them {\em Projective bubbles}, whose construction is motivated by the local interpretation of the problem under study.
+Furthermore we establish some interaction estimates for our Projective bubbles, which by the way coincide with the Schoen's bubbles on the conformal infinity.

+First of all, because of \eqref{eq:uniqdef} and minimality of the conformal infinity, we can consider a geodesic defining function \;$y$\; splitting the metric